 Is it safe?

-However, you should know that these sources are not all reliable.
-There is an abundance of misinformation and misguided science out there, and it can be difficult to know what is true and what is not.
+You may have heard some rumors of health concerns surrounding carrageenan safety.
+Perhaps you’ve been reading a popular health-food website, or maybe you have encountered a research study that seems to suggest carrageenan-related health concerns.
+It’s important to note that these sources are not all reliable.
+There is a lot of misinformation and misguided science out there, and it can be difficult to know what is true and what is not.

 So it’s safe?